kumkum12/Prescripto/README.md

 <div>
   <p>
     This full-stack appointment booking system is designed for doctors 🩺 and hospitals 🏥.
-It includes a robust three-level authentication system:
+It includes a robust three-level authentication system:-
   </p>

   <ol>